Skip to main content

 Content

-In this subject the students make 2D crops again to generate and monitor 3D crops.
+In this subject, students once again create 2D crops to generate and track 3D crops.

-In the field of tissue engineering, 3D printing is introduced to generate matrices or scaffolds artificial, and also in the decellularization of animal tissue for the generation of matrices or scaffolds Naturals.
+In the field of tissue engineering, 3D printing is introduced to generate matrices or scaffolding artificial, and also in the decellularization of animal tissue for the generation of matrices or scaffolding natural.

-In addition, the students participate in a team work or project to find the solution for the regeneration of different tissues.
+In addition, students participate in a team project or work to find the solution for the regeneration of different tissues.

 Evaluation